 Notable Successes and Future Trends

 We’ve seen a lot of early success with the preliminary deployment of Deep Reinforcement Learning algorithms in game-playing.
-Deepmind’s AlphaGo Zero has already mastered Go and Chess beyond the capabilities of any human player, revealing strategic insights that humans have never before considered.
+Deepmind, the AI powerhouse acquired by Google, have had a number of breakthroughs recently, including solving the protein folding problem that has puzzled scientists for decades.
+Their gaming iteration, AlphaGo Zero has already mastered Go and Chess beyond the capabilities of any human player, revealing strategic insights that humans have never before considered.
 For example, rather than adhering to the Reinfield values that typically govern human play (where chess pieces are scribed specific values: pawn=1, knight=3, queen=9, etc), AlphaGo Zero often optimises for better board position with virtually utter disregard for piece value.
 Interestingly, this stems from its ability to teach itself rather than observe human play and thus avoid contamination from human biases.
 Yet in doing so, AlphaGo Zero’s resulting performance is more human-like than any other chess engine.
 It relies more strongly on heuristics or intuition, needing to look at fewer board positions to arrive at clever strategies.

 These achievements are a significant preliminary result, achieved only by DeepMind pairing its Deep Learning techniques with simulation technology.
 But the ‘worlds’ that this performance exists in are still very much constrained.
 Stuart Russell and Peter Norvig, the authors of Artificial Intelligence: A Modern Approach, describe a range of characteristics of the world an AI must perform in.
 Four of these are of particular importance:

 - Observability: the world of Chess – that is, the chess board – is fully observable.
 In contrast, the real world is only partially observable.